Cimbali/pympress/README.md

 # How-to install

-All dependencies are really basic, and installation is standard for a python package.
+All dependencies are really basic, and installation is that of a standard for a python package.

 ## Dependencies